slarmoo/.github/profile/webFrameworks/react/hooks/hooks.md

 If you specify an empty array `[]` as the hook dependency then it is only called when the component is first rendered.

-Note that hooks can only be used in function style components and must be called at the top scope of the function.
-That means a hook cannot be called inside of a loop or conditional.
+⚠ Note that hooks must be called at the top scope of the function and cannot be called inside of a loop or conditional.
 This restriction ensures that hooks are always called in the same order when a component is rendered.